alt012ucsd/sp24-cse110-lab4/expose/javascript/part2.md

   E. false - The boolean is casted as a number, 1 in this case which returns false since 1 == 2 is false.
   F. true - Boolean(2) returns true and when compared to the boolean true it returns true.
 15. The difference between == and === is the former will type cast or change to match the comparison.
 The latter will do a strict comparison without type conversion.
+17. The result should be [2, 4, 6].
+This is because the function doSomething is multiplying each value in the array by 2.
+This is then part of af unction call of modifyArray, in which all of those multiplied elements are put into a new array.